mmb/meme_captain_web/doc/api/create_meme_image.md

 Poll the URL returned in the `Location` header until it returns 303 (See Other).
 When it returns 303, the image is finished processing and the `Location` header will contain the URL of the image.
-Under normal circumstances creation of the image should only take a second.
+Under normal circumstances creation of the image should be instantaneous.

+If there was an error processing the image, the `error` field in the JSON response will contain an error message.
+If the `error` field is null, no error has occurred.
+If there is an error message, the client should stop polling.

 ### Polling Responses